con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 [^65-2]: The great samaya may, as Vilāsavajra suggests, refer to a deity, or it may refer more generally to the pledges of the Vajrayāna.

-Victorious, with snare unfailing snare,
+With snare unfailing, most victorious,
-The great snatcher, the snare made of vajras,
+Great snatcher, snare consisting of vajras,
-The hook made of vajras, the supreme snare.[^66-1]
+The vajra hook, the snare forever supreme.[^66-1]

-[^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with an unfailing snare') is a form of Lokeśvara, while Vajrapāśa (translated as 'the snare made of vajras') and Vajrāṅkuśa (translated as 'the hook made of vajras') are found as the door-keepers in a number of maṇḍalas.
+[^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with snare unfailing') is a form of Lokeśvara, while Vajrapāśa (translated as 'snare consisting of vajras') and Vajrāṅkuśa (translated as 'the vajra hook') are found as the door-keepers in a number of *maṇḍala*s.

 ## 7. The mirror-like wisdom
-He is Vajrabhairava, the terrific, (66)
+He is terrific, Vajrabhairava, (66)

-The king of anger,[^67-1] six-faced, dreadful,
+Six-faced, the king of anger,[^67-1] hideous,
-With six eyes, and with six arms, powerful,
+Six-eyed, six-armed, the ever powerful,
-A skeleton, baring his terrible fangs,
+Baring his terrible fangs, a skeleton,
-Halāhala,[^67-2] of one hundred faces, (67)
+Halāhala,[^67-2] one with a hundred faces, (67)

 [^67-1]: Alternatively, 'King of wrathful deities'.
 [^67-2]: Halāhala is the poison that, according to Hindu mythology, was produced during the churning of the ocean.

-Yama's killer,[^68-1] king over obstacles,[^68-2]
+The Yama killer,[^68-1] ruling obstacles,[^68-2]
-With vajra-like impetus, terrorising,
+With vajra impetus, instilling fear,
-Vajra-hearted, with the renowned vajra,
+The vajra-hearted, famous for his vajra,
-Large-bellied, with the vajra of illusion, (68)
+With belly large, with vajras of illusion, (68)

 [^68-1]: This translates the name Yamāntaka.
+Yama can be understood as the personification of death or as death's messenger.
 [^68-2]: This translates the name Vighnarāja, a common epithet for Gaṇeśa.

-Born of the vajra, sovereign of the vajra,
+The vajra-born, the sovereign of the vajra,
-Having the vajra as his core, like space,
+Bearing the vajra as his core, like space,
-Unmoving,[^69-1] proud of his single dreadlock,
+Unmoving,[^69-1] haughty from his single dreadlock,
-Clothed in the fresh hide of an elephant, (69)
+His clothes the hide fresh from an elephant, (69)

 [^69-1]: This translates the name Acala.

-The great terrific one, crying *hā hā*,
+The great terrific one, who cries *hā hā*,
-Screaming *hī hī*, instilling intense fear,
+Screaming *hī hī*, instilling fervent fear,
-Laughing a screeching laugh and a booming laugh,
+Laughing a screeching laugh, a booming laugh,
 He is the vajra laugh, the mighty howl; (70)

-He is Vajrasattva, the great *sattva*,
+He is the noble *sattva*, Vajrasattva,
-Great bliss, the sovereign of the vajra,
+The vajra's sovereign lord, the highest bliss,
-Ferocity of the vajra, great joy,
+The vajra's wrathfulness, the highest joy,
-Voicing Vajrahūṁkāra’s *huṁ* syllables, (71)
+Voicing the *hūṁ*s of Vajrahūṁkāra, (71)

-Wielding as his weapon a vajra arrow,
+Wielding a vajra arrow as his weapon,
-With his vajra sword, slashing thoroughly,
+While slashing thoroughly, with vajra sword,
-Holder of all vajras, vajra bearer,
-The sole vajra bearer, removing conflict, (72)
+Upholding every vajra, vajra bearing,
+With but a single vajra, ending conflict, (72)

-With frightening eyes like a vajra ablaze,
+With eyes most dreadful like a blazing vajra,
 With hair that's like a vajra set alight,
-Great entering, making the vajra enter,
+Great entering,[^73-1] the entry of the vajra,
 With eyes like vajras, with a hundred eyes, (73)

+[^73-1]: Here 'entering' (Skt. *āveśa*, Tib. *'bebs pa*) can be understood in the sense of 'empowerment', 'blessing', or 'possession'.

 The one whose body sprouts with vajra hairs,
-Whose one body is marked by vajra hairs,
+Whose unique form is marked by vajra hairs,
 Whose fingernails advance with vajra tips,
-Whose skin is compact like a vajra’s core.
+Whose skin is firm as if a vajra’s core.
 (74)

 Wearing a vajra garland splendidly,[^75-1]
-Adorned with ornaments made of vajras,
+Adorned with ornaments comprised of vajras,
-Laughing his screech '*ha ha*', with a loud voice,
+With booming voice, laughing his screech '*ha ha*',
-Six syllabled, sounding a vajra's rumble, (75)
+Six-syllabled, sounding a vajra rumble, (75)

 [^75-1]: Garland (mālā; phreng ba) may refer to a mālā in the sense of rosary.

-The great Mañjughoṣa and the great sound,
+Great Mañjughoṣa, sound ever supreme,
-Whose roar is unique in the threefold world,
+A roar unique unto the threefold world,
-He is the voice that reaches the ends of space,
+The voice that reaches every bound of space,
-The greatest of all those endowed with voices.
+Pre-eminent amongst all voice-endowed.
 (76)

 ## 8. The wisdom of discernment

-He is the one for whom there is the truth,
+He is a being whose understood the truth,
-Reality, its summit, and no-self;[^77-1]
+Reality, its peak, and selflessness;[^77-1]
-Unexpressed;[^77-2] best teacher of emptiness;
+Best teacher showing emptiness; word free;[^77-2]
-Whose voice intones profound and vast teachings; (77)
+Whose voice intones the teachings, deep and vast; (77)

-[^77-1]: According to Vilāśavajra, the meaning of this epithet is that Mañjuśrī has knowledge of these four things: truth, reality, reality's summit, and no-self (the commentator glosses these four as slightly different aspects of the ultimate reality).
+[^77-1]: According to Vilāśavajra, the meaning of this epithet is that Mañjuśrī has knowledge of these four: truth, reality, reality's peak, and selflessness (the commentator glosses these four as slightly different aspects of the ultimate reality).
 [^77-2]: Literally 'without letters'; the Sanskrit name can also mean 'imperishable'.

-The conch of Dharma, he whose sound is great,
+The conch of Dharma, bolstering great sound,
-The gong of Dharma, with great resonance,
+The gong of Dharma, greatly resonant,
-Having entered unbounded nirvāṇa,[^78-1]
+Reaching *nirvāṇa* in unbounded form,[^78-1]
 He is the Dharma drum of all ten quarters; (78)

-[^78-1]: Unbounded nirvāṇa (apratiṣṭhitanirvāṇa; Tib. mi gnas pa'i mya ngan las 'das pa) refers to the state of liberation that is bound to neither saṃsāra nor utter quiescence.
+[^78-1]: 'Unbounded *nirvāṇa*' (*apratiṣṭhitanirvāṇa*; Tib. *mi gnas pa'i mya ngan las 'das pa*) refers to the state of liberation that is bound to neither *saṃsāra* nor utter quiescence.

-He is formless, with handsome form, supreme,
+He's formless, bearing handsome form, supreme,
-Endowed with diverse forms, comprised of mind,
+Replete with diverse forms, comprised of mind,
 With splendour that appears in every form,
-Wielding control over every illusion, (79)
+While wielding power over all illusions, (79)

-Invincible, known as a great master,
+Invincible, renowned as sovereign supreme,
-The great sovereign who rules the threefold world,
+The sovereign supreme who rules the threefold world,
 Abiding on the nobles’ lofty path,
 Great source of flourishing, the Dharma's crown, (80)

-With a young form most unique in all worlds,
+With youthful form unique within all worlds,
-Elder, senior, father of living beings,
+The elder, senior, father of all beings,
-Who's ornamented by the thirty-two marks,
+Adorned with thirty-two auspicious marks,
 Most beautiful, most handsome in all worlds, (81)

-Teacher of mundane knowledge and virtues,
+The teacher of mundane virtues and knowledge,
-Teacher to beings, supremely confident,
+The teacher to all beings, most confident,
-Protector, saviour, the world’s trustworthy guide,
+The world’s trustworthy guide, protector, saviour,
-The unsurpassed refuge, and guardian, (82)
+The refuge unsurpassed, the guardian, (82)

-With enjoyments that reach the limits of space,
+With his enjoyments stretching throughout space,
-An ocean of the omniscient one’s knowledge,
+The knowledge-ocean of omniscient beings,
 Breaking the eggshell that is ignorance,
 Smashing the cage of cyclic existence, (83)

-He who has quelled affliction in all forms,
-Who crosses the ocean that is *saṃsāra*,
+Quelling intense affliction thoroughly,
+Reaching the shoreside of *saṃsāra*'s ocean,
-And crowned for the empowerment of wisdom,
+Wearing the crown of wisdom consecration,
-He is adorned with the perfect buddhas; (84)
+With perfect buddhas as his ornaments, (84)

-Quelling the pain of threefold suffering,
+Soothing the pain of threefold suffering,
 Bringing the trio[^85-1] to an end, endless,
 Arriving at the threefold liberation,
 Completely free of every obscuration,